LottieFiles/lottie-docs/docs/aep.md

 You will also find a single `ADBE Vector Stroke Offset`.

 They are all animatable lengths and fairly straighforward.

+Note that lottie-web wants a unique "name" for these, and the file doesn't provide this but you can generate one based on the match name.

 Match Names
 -----------